 Achilles tendinitis is an inflammation of the achilles tendon (the largest tendon in the body).
 The pain is felt just above the heel.
 The achilles tendon connects the two major calf muscles (gastrocnemius and soleus) to the heel bone (calcaneus) and it stabilizes your heel.
 Check out the anatomy of the heel area:

 Common causes of achilles tendinitis are over-training (or a sudden huge increase in training load), cheap footwear, weak or tight calf muscles, a weak achilles tendon or an unstable ankle joint.
 Try to prevent this injury by increasing flexibility/strength in your calf muscles and stabilizing your ankle joint.
-A good flexibility exercise is the leaning calf stretch.
-And, there are several calf strengthening exercises such as calf raises and step-ups.
-Stabilize your ankle with one-legged exercises such as standing/stabilizing/hopping on one leg or step ups with stabilization.

 In part 2 of this series, I will cover shin splints (ouch!).